Student Groups and Programs

 (not including public holidays)

-The ANU Students’ Association or ‘ANUSA’ is the peak representative body for all undergraduate students and ANU College students at ANU.
+The ANU Students’ Association or ‘ANUSA’ is the peak representative body for all ANU students.
 ANUSA is responsible for advocating and furthering the interests of their members to the University.
 The three pillars of their organisation are welfare, advocacy and social.

 For more information on the services offered by ANUSA, please visit the ANUSA website.